Do you need a renter for a property in Washington?

 Do you already have a tenant?

 Many of our new accounts in Washington have tenants in place.
-If so, great we're happy to acclimate your renter into our system.
+If so, great we're happy to acclimate your tenant into our system.

-If you're curious about our process for transitioning a renter to our rental management system we're eager to talk about how we work.
+If you're curious about our process for transitioning a tenant to our property management system we're eager to talk about how we work.

 -